Table of Contents

 - Find out what side effects are possible for any new drug you are taking.
 Drugs often have lists of the most common side effects you can expect, so that you can prepare for and keep an eye out for them.

-- Ask when you should get medical attention for a side effect, and whom to contact if it is after hours when the side effect occurs
+- Ask when you should get medical attention for a side effect, and whom to contact if the side effect occurs when your health care provider's office is closed.

-Although the total number of side effects among people on HIV drugs does not differ a lot between men and women, some side effects (listed below) appear to be more common in women living with HIV (HIV+) than in men.
+Although the total number of side effects among people taking HIV drugs does not differ much between men and women, some side effects (listed below) appear to be more common in women living with HIV than in men.

-This may be due to the fact that women have higher levels of certain HIV drugs in their bloodstreams, even though they take the same doses as men.
+This may be because women have higher levels of certain HIV drugs in their bloodstreams, even though they take the same doses as men.
 A woman's smaller body size, metabolism (how we break down drugs in our bodies), or hormones may cause the higher levels.
 For example, with the protease inhibitor (PI) Norvir (ritonavir), women seem to experience more nausea, vomiting, and weakness than men.

-Despite some differences in drug levels and side effects, women seem to benefit as much from HIV therapy as men.
+Despite some differences in drug levels and side effects, women seem to benefit as much from HIV treatment as men.
 No changes in dosing have been recommended for women.

 Nausea and Vomiting